Matched Betting (arbing) is a way of making money for free from claiming bookmakers free bets, it’s not gambling, and is pretty much risk free.

 Although we are not actually gambling, Matched Betting does involve placing bets.
 The difference is that we are placing the bets in a way that guarantees us a profit, no matter what the outcome.

-Matched Betting Subscription Services
+Matched Betting Systems

 The way matched betting works is by leveraging out risk free profits from the bookmakers free bets (the sort you get when you open a new account), and from reload bets (existing customer offers).